OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 However, authenticating users from a console application is a little different.
 We still need the user to open a web page and verify themselves with Google, but `kubectl` won’t interact with a web browser by itself, so we need some other way to generate these codes.

 This is where [k8s-oidc-helper](https://github.com/micahhausler/k8s-oidc-helper) comes in.
-This tool generates a URL that we can open in a browser which will display the required Google token.
-We then paste back into the console, and `k8s-oidc-helper` generates the codes that `kubectl` requires to authenticate a user.
+This tool generates a URL that we can open in a browser.
+The URL displays the required Google token, which we can then paste back into the console, and `k8s-oidc-helper` generates the codes that `kubectl` requires to authenticate the user.
 Let’s see how this process works.

 To install `k8s-oidc-user`, make sure you have the [Go tools installed](https://golang.org/doc/install), and then run: